 (13) "Unlicensed Assistive Personnel (UAP)" means any person who is not licensed under ch.
-441, Stats. to whom nursing acts may be delegated and has received the appropriate education and documented training required to perform the delegated acts.
-An UAP must be at least 18 years old if the delegated act involves medication administration.
+441, Stats., and who is at least 18 years old to whom nursing tasks or activities may be delegated and has received the appropriate education and documented training required to perform the delegated acts.